Animus-Blue/data-cruncher/README.md

 };
 ```

-cruncher will detect these objects equality by value equality.
+data-cruncher will detect these objects equality by value equality.
 This means that two objects with different references but identical values will be treated as equal.
-Feeding cruncher with objects that contain es6 + newer data structures (like Maps, Sets) can result in objects equality not being detected correctly.
+Feeding data-cruncher with objects that contain es6 + newer data structures (like Maps, Sets) can result in objects equality not being detected correctly.

 ## License